xapian/xapian-docsprint/howtos/range_queries.rst

 that accepts numbers in the range 500,000 to 50,000,000; these can't possibly be years in our data set, and encompass the full range of populations.
-If either number is outside that range, we will return :xapian-constant:`Xapian::BAD_VALUENO` and the QueryParser will move on.
+If either number is outside that range, we will return :xapian-constant:`BAD_VALUENO` and the QueryParser will move on.

 .. xapianexample:: search_ranges2
     :marker: custom VRP code